QuantiModo/quantimodo-sdk-javascript/docs/AuthenticationApi.md

 var opts = {
   'clientId': "clientId_example", // String | Example: oauth_test_client
+  'clientSecret': "clientSecret_example", // String | This is the secret for your obtained clientId.
+We use this to ensure that only your application uses the clientId.
+Obtain this by creating a free application at [https://app.quantimo.do/api/v2/apps](https://app.quantimo.do/api/v2/apps).
   'redirectUri': "redirectUri_example", // String | The redirect URI is the URL within your client application that will receive the OAuth2 credentials.
   'state': "state_example" // String | An opaque string that is round-tripped in the protocol; that is to say, it is returned as a URI parameter in the Basic flow, and in the URI
 };